GSA/digitalgov.gov/content/resources/2/how-to-get-your-open-data-on-data-gov.md

 **What if I need help getting my geospatial metadata into Data.gov and GeoPlatform.gov?**

-The FGDC has assistance available if you¬ [email USGS.gov](mailto:geodata@usgs.gov).
+The FGDC has assistance available if you [email USGS.gov](mailto:geodata@usgs.gov).
 They will also coordinate with the Data.gov team to help address your issue if needed.
-If you have specific metadata questions,¬ [contact FGDC via email](mailto:fgdc@fgdc.gov).
+If you have specific metadata questions, [contact FGDC via email](mailto:fgdc@fgdc.gov).

 <h3 id="faq-non-federal" style="padding-top: 50px">
   Non-federal Data